batocera-linux/dmd-simulator/README.md

   -v VIDEO, --video VIDEO
   -t TEXT, --text TEXT
+  --font FONT           path to the font file
+  --clear               clear the screen
+  --overlay             restore the previous frames once finished --overlay-time OVERLAY_TIME
-  --font FONT           path to the font file --moving-text         always makes the text to move, even if text fits --fixed-text          never makes the text to move, prefer to adjust size -r RED, --red RED     red text color
+                        time to pause fixed images for the overlay in ms --moving-text         always makes the text to move, even if text fits --fixed-text          never makes the text to move, prefer to adjust size -r RED, --red RED     red text color